-Staff will complete an online form for NSW Sports and Recreation, providing details of dietary requirements and allergies for all participants, carers and staff.
-Any individual dietary needs will then be followed up by Sport and rec catering staff and individual meals provided.
-Carers will need to check if camper had individual meal prepared and set out in the servery.
+Staff will complete an online form for NSW Office of Sport (Sport and Recreation), providing details of dietary requirements and allergies for all participants, carers and staff.
+Any individual dietary needs will then be followed up by NSW Office of Sport (Sport and Recreation) catering staff and individual meals provided.
+Carers will need to check if the camper has had an individual meal prepared and ensure this is the meal they are given.